PartyUnicorn/Vanilla-Chan/README.md

-just copy this in a copy paste this into a Console Application
+Just copy paste this into a Console Application